LAST REVIEWED March 2, 2021 3:10 P.M. EST

 There is no longer a party maximum for groups at restaurants.
 Bars can now have up to fifty people or 35% of listed fire capacity.
 Salad bars and buffets can reopen with cafeteria style service.
 Atlanta’s mayor asked that no one have gatherings of 10 or more people on city property and rolled back voluntarily reopening to Phase 1.

 Conventions are allowed as of July 1 if they meet 21 state requirements.
-Live performance venues could also open on July 1 if the business complies with state criteria.
-The Atlanta Falcons say there will be about 10,000 seats available to home games once they decide to allow fans.
+Live performance venues were also allowed to open on July 1 if the business complied with state criteria.

-According to GEMA, 47.9% of ER beds are in use across Georgia.
-There were 124 COVID-19 hospitalizations today.
-Across Georgia, 82.8% of critical care beds are in use and 82.2% of general inpatient beds are available in hospitals.
-There are 894 adult ventilators in use, about 29% of the state’s inventory.
-State virus tracking numbers are available daily at 3 p.m.
+According to GEMA, 57.9% of ER beds are in use across Georgia.
+There were 91 COVID-19 hospitalizations today.
+Across Georgia, 85.3% of critical care beds are in use and 84.2% of general inpatient beds are available in hospitals.
+There are 1,350 adult ventilators in use, about 37.6% of the state’s inventory.
+State virus tracking numbers are available daily at midnight.

 Many school districts are returning virtually for the start of the school year, while others have chosen to let families choose between in-person instruction and virtual learning.
 For a county-by-county list of when and how schools are returning, click here.